hidro-iri/Borinot/operation/4_flight_procedure.md

       - qx ~ 0
       - qy ~ 0
       - qz ~ 0
-4. With the radio controller :warning: The drone will fly ::warning:
+4. With the radio controller ⚠️  The drone will fly :⚠️
     - put `SWC` switch in the middle position
     - check Borinot's state -> `PX4: POSITION`
     - Desactivate the KillSwitch (top position)
     - Arm the drone with the left joystick (pointing down/right)
     - Check if the motors are spinning properly, if something weird -> troubleshooting
     - Refer to this [link](https://docs.px4.io/main/en/flight_modes_mc/position.html) image for the command.
-    - :WARNING: Trigger the jump
+    - ⚠️  Trigger the jump
     - after each arm, you have to trigger the jump,
     - climb slowly until you see borinot "jumping", then descend when the jump occurs
     - After this, you are good to flight